KRUISIN' KANINES AGILITY AND DOG SPORTS

 Jeanie has a soft spot for rescues.
 She has worked with and through a variety of rescue behaviors.
 She works to modify and reshape them in an effort to achieve confidence, enthusiasm, and ultimately build successful teams.

-Jeanie's current competition dogs include MACH4 ADCH River, a rescued Border Collie.
-River has qualified for AKC Nationals annually since the age of two.
-River and Jeanie made the Finals at AKC Nationals in 2014 and placed an impressive 5th in the 24" class.
-Her young Border Collie WiFi is now embarking on his agility career and shows tremendous promise.
+Jeanie's MACH4 ADCH River, a rescued Border Collie, qualified for AKC Nationals annually since the age of two.
+River and Jeanie made the finals at AKC Nationals in 2014 and placed an impressive 5th in the 24" class.
+River and Jeanie were the AKC National preferred winners in 2022.
+Her young Border Collie WiFi had a tremendous agility career earning his MACH, among other impressive achievements.
+Jeanie currently competes with her Border Collies Switch and Edison.
+In 2023, Switch and Jeanie were AKC National finalists and represented Team USA at the World Agility Open Championships.
+In 2024, Jeanie and Edison were named to the first Senior Open Agility World Championship team, representing Team USA.

 Picture